-Students are expected to acknowledge the sources of ideas and expressions that they use in essays.
-To provide adequate documentation is not only an indication of academic honesty but also a courtesy enabling the marker to consult your sources with ease.
-Failure to do so may constitute plagiarism which is subject to a charge of academic misconduct.
+Students are expected to acknowledge the sources of ideas and expression that they use in submitted work.
+To provide adequate documentation is not only and indication of academic honesty but also a courtesy enabling the marker to consult your sources with ease.
+Failure to do so may constitute plagiarism, which is subject to a charge of academic misconduct.